pmcollins/gumdrop/gumdrop.web/README.md

 ));
 ```

-The `#` is a numeric wildcard, so that GET requests to, for example `/submissions/42`, will match, with the matching
+The `#` is a numeric wildcard.
+Using a numeric wildcard in `/messages/#` means that GET requests to, for example
-number passed to the Controller instance.
+`/submissions/42`, will match, with the matching number passed to the Controller instance.

-Conveniently, a Controller instance only lives for one request, is handled by one thread, and so doesn't have to be thread safe.
+Conveniently, a Controller instance only lives for one request, is handled by one thread, and doesn't have to be thread safe.

 ### General Control Flow